biosustain/cameo/docs/01-quick-start.rst

 Data frames make it very easy to process results.
-For example, let's take a look at reactions with flux != 0
+For example, let’s take a look at reactions with flux != 0

 .. code:: ipython3